-NASM offers four different CPT bundles, ranging in price from $599 to $999.
+NASM offers four different CPT bundles.
+At the time I took the exam, the bundles ranged in price from $599 to $999, but those numbers fluctuate.
 I purchased the NASM CPT Fourth Edition Pro, the second-cheapest option which provided me with access to online study resources, a text book and the exam.
 I paid $699.

-The cheapest option is $599 and includes only the exam, so you would need to buy the book elsewhere.
+The cheapest option at the time I took the exam was $599 and included only the exam, so if you choose that option, you would need to buy the book elsewhere.
 (I found it on Amazon for $62.)
 In my opinion, the extra $40 is worth it for the CPT Pro option since it provides access to online study resources (and a practice test) which I found quite helpful.

 From the time you buy your materials, NASM gives you 180 days to study before you have to take the test (or you can pay $200 to reschedule it for a later date – ick!).
 I was actually locked out of the online learning center, so my test date was reset and I had a little longer than 180 days to study, but I’d guess that I studied for 100 of the 180 days.
 The final 30 days were “crunch time” where I fully immersed myself in the material and studied for several hours each day.